 We are subject to additional requirements of the 2017 Tax Act which began during the year ended December 31, 2018.
-Those provisions include a deduction for foreign derived intangible income ("FDII"), GILTI, a limitation of certain executive compensation, and other immaterial provisions.
+Those provisions include a deduction for foreign derived intangible income ("FDII"), GILTI, a limitation of certain executive compensation, and other provisions which are not material.
 We have elected to account for GILTI as a period cost, and therefore included GILTI expense in the effective income tax rate calculation.
-Our 2018 effective income tax rate includes our estimates of these new provisions, with a net tax benefit of \$5 million recorded during the year ended December 31, 2018.
+Our 2019 effective income tax rate includes our estimates of these new provisions, with a net tax benefit of \$3 million recorded during the year ended December 31, 2019 to our consolidated statement of operations.
 Our estimates may be revised in future periods as we obtain additional data, and as the IRS issues new guidance implementing the law changes.